-Ireland win silver medal at Dubai Sevens
+Ireland win silver at Dubai Sevens

 Jack Kelly crossed for Ireland's only try in the decider as James Topping's side finished in second place despite missing Terry Kennedy, World Rugby's Sevens Player of the Year.

-Ireland had earlier defeated Argentina and the USA to reach the final.
+Ireland earlier beat Argentina and the USA to reach the final.

 The silver medal adds to Ireland's second-place finish in Toulouse last season and their stunning bronze medal at the Rugby Sevens World Cup in September.

-Ireland are now fourth in the World Series standings after two events, with the top four teams at the end of the campaign earning qualification for the 2024 Olympics in Paris.
+They are fourth in the World Series standings after two events, with the top four teams earning qualification for the 2024 Olympics in Paris.